DEFENDING DISORDERLY CONDUCT CHARGES

 Disorderly conduct charges that include use of a firearm or other dangerous weapon will elevate the charge to a class 6 felony.

 Felony disorderly conduct convictions carry a maximum punishment of one year in prison.
 You would also possess a criminal record which labels you as a convicted felon.
 Penalties less than the maximum may include jail, probation, fines, fees, counseling, and other penalties the Arizona judge deems necessary based on your circumstances.

-As a result, a good Arizona disorderly conduct or criminal defense lawyer in Scottsdale Arizona will attempt to find flaws and weaknesses in the prosecution's case, and present compelling arguments in your defense.
+As a result, a good Arizona criminal defense attorney or disorderly conduct attorney in Arizona can find flaws and weaknesses in the prosecution's case, and present compelling arguments in your defense.
 Retaining an experienced Arizona disorderly conduct attorney will greatly increase your chances of getting your disorderly conduct charges dismissed, reduced, or otherwise the best outcome in your case.

 If you have been arrested for DUI or criminal charges in Maricopa County contact the Law Office of James Novak, for your Free Consultation at (480) 413-1499.
 Speak directly with experienced Arizona criminal Defense and DUI Defense Attorney and James Novak (Former Prosecutor).

-The Law Office of James Novak is devoted to defending DUI, Drug & criminal charges in Arizona, valley wide within Maricopa County including the cities of Scottsdale, Chandler, Phoenix, Mesa, Gilbert and Tempe Arizona.
+The Law Office of James Novak is devoted to defending DUI, Drug & criminal charges in Arizona, valley wide within Maricopa County including the cities of Phoenix, Chandler, Scottsdale, Mesa, Gilbert and Tempe Arizona.

 This post was intended to provide general information only and is not intended as specific legal advice.
 You should not rely upon this information alone, but should consult legal counsel regarding the application of the laws and regulations discussed and as applied to your specific case or circumstances.